25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 • Welcome

-• Co-creation is a strong foundation in age-friendly societies.
+• Co-creation in Age-Friendly Communities.
+Co-creation is a strong foundation in age-friendly societies.
 How do we engage with and include diverse target groups in a respectful, sustainable and productive way?

 • Shaping the Future: Engaging Cities and Communities in Strategy Development